Trend, Denmark: Trend Beach

 Trend Beach is near the cottage areas of Trend.
-Located to the south of Trend City, many home residents by Trend use this beach, as it is popular with adults and children because they can wade farther out into the water.
+Located to the south of Trend, many home residents by Trend use this beach, as it is popular with adults and children because they can wade farther out into the water.
 The place is also popular with surfers as there is shallower water and the fact it’s on a several kilometers-long stretch that spans into the Limfjord.

+To get to the beach, one navigates one of two tunnels, as those tunnels are the only way to get to the beach.
+Both tunnels often suffer from mild flooding.

+In August 2024, the Vesthimmerland Municipality scheduled new improvements for the tunnels, which includes swapping out older stone for new stone material, a drainage pipe, and a pump to prevent the aforementioned flooding, as well as both tunnels being excavated by 20 centimeters.